 Hi! and Thank you for inquiring about my photography packages.
-I except only two weddings a month and am also a portrait and editorial photographer, I tend to book up fast, please contact me at your earliest convenience to see if your day is available.
+I accept only two weddings a month and I tend to book up fast, please contact me at your earliest convenience to see if your day is available.

 All Photo sessions include an online gallery of meticulously edited, hi-resolution images complete with full printing rights.
 Need something that you don't see or just want to talk about.. the weather?
 Drop me a line anytime.

 Interested in my Commercial and Editorial work?
 Feel free to drop me a line at the contact below.

 My approach to photography is quite relaxed and a bit intuitive.
 Keeping with that method, each wedding that I photograph is tailored to fit the personality of the couple to be wedded.
 If you have ideas for options that I’ve left out, just ask- and most likely you shall receive.

 My package includes the full day of coverage beginning from the time that you start preparing for your ceremony to the point that people are too entranced in celebration to have their picture taken.
 I usually put my camera down a couple hours into the dance.